 State Action Tracking

 Governors are working closely with federal and local officials as well as private sector partners to address the threat of the novel coronavirus.
 This section outlines actions taken by governors and state and territorial leaders to date.
 It is not intended to be exhaustive but is meant to highlight key actions and resources that may inform other states and territories as they prepare for and respond to the novel coronavirus.

 This information will be updated regularly.
 To share activities and resources, or for questions or updates, please email Brittney Roy.

 The purpose of this tracker is to share information about the current status of state COVID-19 emergency orders and information related to types of orders issued, methods of renewal, and overall duration.

-This tracker indicates actions that states have taken to reopen certain business sectors previously restricted, deemed nonessential and/or required to close.
+This tracker indicates actions that states have taken to mitigate the ongoing pandemic, including business restrictions.

 The purpose of this tracker is to share information about the current status of orders/guidance and information related to statewide actions, effective dates, and state-specific requirements.